pantheon-systems/documentation/source/content/local-development.md

  This will create and get a backup of the site's files.

-1. Move the resulting backup to the proper directory on your local file system:
+1. Move the resulting backup to the correct directory on your local file system:

 - **Drupal**: `sites/default/files`
 - **WordPress**: `wp-content/uploads`